epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 Using a codec decouples protocol from transport.
-All the protocol [GW: do you mean "protocol", or do you mean "transport" here? - I think you mean transport] specific code is now encapluslated in one abstract class.
+All the protocol [GW: do you mean "protocol", or do you mean "transport" here? - I think you mean transport] specific code is now encapsulated in one abstract class.
 Transport specific code (as provided by for instance TCP, UDP, shared memory, or zeroMQ) must then be provided in order to get a fully functional pvAccess communication.